 In addition to hosting exhibits and special events, the museum rehabilitates and curates archaeological and ethnographic collections and is an official repository for archaeological collections generated by the work of federal, state, and county agencies in eastern Washington.
 The museum also houses a collection of objects representative of the culture of Native American tribes in the Inland Northwest since contact with Europeans.

 A collection of nearly 400,000 specimens of vascular and nonvascular plants and lichens, the Marion Ownbey Herbarium provides research and educational support, curates new collections and maintains an active specimen exchange program.
 The collection includes plants from around the world, with a focus on the Pacific Northwest, Great Basin, and California.

 The lab provides stable isotope analyses to the WSU community, as well as other academic, government, and private agencies around the world, and hands-on training for graduate and undergraduate students.

-The only facility of its kind in eastern Washington, CAS Technical Services provides custom instrumentation and electronics fabrication and graphic/media support for researchers, instructors, and creative activities across the University.
+The only facility of its kind in eastern Washington, CAS Technical Services provides custom electronics and instrumentation fabrication of all kinds for researchers, instructors, and creative activities across the University.

 College of Arts and Sciences faculty play a central role in interdisciplinary research across the institution.
 Collaborative programs include: